moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Server:

-: The party accepting an incoming Warp session.
+: The party accepting an incoming session.

 Track: